szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Decision Tree](/images/decision-tree.drawio.png)

+The decision tree is a visual representation of the process of getting to the end of a program.
+The diagram above shows how code will follow the different "branches" depending on the truth or falsity of a certain condition.

-Let's also think through what a "Choose Your Own Adventure" game would consist of.
+To aid us in thinking about what our program might look like, let's also consider what a typical "Choose Your Own Adventure" game would consist of.
 In simple terms, it would need:
 1. A predefined story (the story that the player is told)
 2. A set of choices that the player can make at certain points in the story
 3. An internal way to change the story based on the player's choices (code branching)